frontegg/nodejs-sdk/README.md

 ## Breaking Changes

 ### As of version 3.0.0 and 4.0.0, we will no longer provide proxy middlewares
-To see an example implementation, head over to our
+To see an example implementation of a proxy, head over to our
 <a href="https://github.com/frontegg-samples/nodejs-proxy-sample">sample proxy project</a>

 ---